Cpaul777/docai_parse_codes/README.md

 ```

 ## In Production
-When hosting the site:
+When hosting the site update the environment variables:
-Update the environment variables

 Update `WEBHOOK_URL` to the actual link.